Architecture Overview

 - **Your Infrastructure** — deploy to your own servers, VM, or serverless compute platform.
 You control the environment.

-- **Guava Hosting** — push your Expert with a single [`guava deploy`](/docs/cli-reference) command and Guava manages the rest.
+- **Guava Hosting** — push your Expert with a single [`guava deploy`](/docs/cli-reference) command and Guava manages the rest, including horizontal scaling and redundancy.

 See the [Deployment guide](/docs/deployment) for a full walkthrough of both options.